scicloj/scicloj.github.io/content/en/docs/community/groups/jointprob/index.md

 The following core principles are typical to Scicloj study groups.

 **No experts**.
-We do not assume that anybody in the group is an expert in the field.
+We do not assume that anybody is an expert in the field.
 We come to learn together with a student mindset.

 **A clear path**.
 We will be very thoughtful about the agenda and about where we wish to go.
 We will continuously rethink and adapt our path going there.

 **Confused together**.
 It is just fine to be confused.
 We will be there together and seek clarity together.

 **Being active**.
-The group encourages its members to learn independently and take on projects.
+We encourage members to learn independently and take on projects.
 In a sense, its purpose is (also) to support those individual journeys.

 **Mutual curiosity**.
 We make serious efforts to be inclusive to participants of various backgrounds.
 The different perspectives of our friends are part of what we wish to learn.